Michigan State University

-Dr. Chin-Hsi Lin received his UC Irvine Ph.D. in Education in Fall 2012, in the Language, Literacy, and Technology specialization.
+Dr. Lin received his UC Irvine Ph.D. in Education in Fall 2012, in the Language, Literacy, and Technology specialization.
 His dissertation, Language Learning Through Social Network Sites: Perceptions and Reality, investigated the process and outcome of social learning and authentic communications on a social network site developed for language learning.
-His advisor was Professor Mark Warschauer.
+His advisor was Professor and Associate Dean Mark Warschauer.

 Dr. Lin's primary research interest is emerging technologies in language education, especially new forms of social media.
 Drawing from sociocultural perspective, he primarily investigates how social media help learners develop and acquire the capacity for language use.
 His secondary research interest is in the reading development of Chinese language learners.
 While a doctoral student he examined how first language and orthographic co-occurrence in second language affects the reading development of Chinese learners in collaboration with Dr. Penelope Collins.